xuedinge233/pytorch-integration-tests/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under BSD-3-Clause license.
 See the [LICENSE](LICENSE) file for more details.